tameoutlands/scripts/Skill Training/README.md

 4) This script has some baked in pets to tame at all the taming break points, you are free to add additional pets in at each section but i would recommend commenting out `\\` unused pets that you wont be taming, this will help to speed up the taming process.

 ##### Tailoring
+General information: This script is designed to grab leather from a store, restock sewing kits from your shelf, and stock your shelf up with any items deemed worthy of being shelved, like armour suits, ship boarding ropes.
+It will automatically recycle any normal quality items including the tailor repair kits

+This you require for this to work

+1) A shelf, create a script variable in `scripts > options` called `shelf` and target your shelf before pressing play.
+2) You shelf loadout should be just a sewing kit, or 10, what ever floats your boat.
+3) A container near your shelf with regular leather in, you need to create a script variable in `script > options` called `leather` and target this container.
+4) You must create a counter in Razor called `leather`, this can be done by going to `Display/Counters` and adding a leather counter.
+5) You must also create a restock agent, preferably `restock-1` that has your `backpack` set as its hotbag and `leather` added to the agent.

+This creates the following, although you can change it if you wish.
+  - 50-65   : Leather Gorget
+  - 65-70   : Leather Gloves
+  - 70-75   : Leather Cap
+  - 75-80   : Leather Arms
+  - 80-85   : Leather Legs
+  - 85-90   : Leather Chest
+  - 90-95   : Boarding Rope
+  - 95-100  : Studded Arms
+  - 100-120 : Tailor Repair Kit